2 | Beetroot anthotype

-UPDATE: the original anthotype of this composition is featured on the book Anthotype Emulsions, Volume 2 by Malin Fabbri, and also on the database of Alternative Photography website (see it here)!
+This anthotype is featured on the book Anthotype Emulsions, Volume 2 by Malin Fabbri, and also on the database of Alternative Photography website (see it here)!

 Anthotype Emulsions volume 2